MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-introduction.md

 ### Suggest content for a report

 Copilot can help you get started on a new report by suggesting topics based on your data.
-By selecting this option directly in the chat, Copilot will evaluate the data and provide a report outline with suggested pages that you can explore and choose to create for you.
+When you select this option directly in the chat, Copilot evaluates the data and provide a report outline with suggested pages that you can explore and choose to create for you.

 - A [report outline of suggested pages for your report](copilot-create-report-service.md): for example, what each page in the report is about, and how many pages it creates.
 - The visuals for the individual pages.